gaehlerm/SoftwareEngineering/README.md

 # 1. Introduction to software engineering

 Copyright Marco Gähler, all rights reserved.

+I don't know yet wether I'll print and sell this book, this is why I have not chosen any more liberal license (yet).
+I hope you are still going to help me and give me some comments.

 This is a book about software engineering, similar to Clean Code by Robert Martin.
 So far it is only a rough draft.
 There is still a lot to write.
 Especially some chapters feel like they were too short.
 Anyone who feels like it may help improving this book.
 Just create an MR.

+The first half of the books seems more or less ok, the second half needs some serious reworking.

 Things to write:
 -	What is architecture?
 Or leave this chapter away all together?
--	Domain driven design -> reread the book
+-	Domain driven design -> reread the book.
+What in the book is about DDD and what are other topics like destillation?
 -	Code examples for all chapters
 -	Write some more about everything.
 Some chapters are really short.
 -	Restructure the chapters.